SecDevOps-jmcdonough/se-conf-sdwan-workshop/README.md

   terraform output
   ```

 * Connect to the Branch sites FortiGates and check the VPN status.
-If they are down try to bring them UP.

 ### Chapter 1 - QUIZ

 1. FortiGates in the Hub do not have public IPs, how are they accessible via the Web UI?

-1. Why the VPN connections are still down?
+1. Why are the VPN connections down?

   <details>